-OR

-ORs the X-register and Y-register and returns to X
+Function: [OR] - ORs the X- and Y-registers and returns to X.

 Description: Performs a boolean OR between the X-register and the Y-register.
 Returns the result to the X-register with stack lift enabled.
 The operands are dropped from the stack.
 Saves the X argument in LASTX.